tramypham2192/Shopping_App_Nodejs/README.md

 Inside your .env file, create a variable named CONNECTION_STRING, initialize its value with the string as follows:
 "postgresql://postgres:password@localhost/database_name"
-(password is your pgadmin login password, database_name is the name of the database you created for this app)
+(password is your pgadmin login password, database_name is the name of the database you created for this app) Create another variable named SECRET, set its value to be the password for the log in session
 ```

 #### Install dependencies: